petermr/ami3/CONTRIBUTING.md

 ## Basics

-norma is built in Java.
+ami is built in Java.
 If you want an introduction on how to work on a project like this, you can find a beginners tutorial [here](https://www.codecademy.com/learn/learn-java).

 ## How can I contribute?